Global opportunities knock at Ashurst trainees' doors...

 Applications and interviews

-Around 1,200 applicants gun for the 40 to 45 training contracts Ashurst offers each year, so it's safe to say competition is fierce.
+Around 1,200 applicants gun for the 40 to 45 training contracts Ashurst offers each year.
 The first step to landing the job is completing an online application form.
 This is the same for both vacation scheme and straight-to-training-contract applicants, and is accompanied by a cover letter that serves as a chance for applicants to demonstrate key competencies and really sell themselves.